-8.2 Width of Cones - the clearances shown in Table 1 above shall apply.
+- 8.1 (a) The arena for the Cones phase will be up to 70m x 30m. - 8.2 Width of Cones the clearances shown in Table 1 above shall apply.

 Note: For this purpose, in designing a course, it is permissible to set the width of the cones using the largest width to be driven during the day's competition. i.e. if there are horse pairs, pony pairs and pony singles competing on the day, it is permissible to set the width for the entire day at the cones width for horse pairs.